Fah7m/ECS-project---Threat-composer-APP/README.md

 - Images are only deployed after passing all security scans.

-**Container Security & Optimisation**

-The application uses a multi-stage Docker build, separating build-time and runtime dependencies.

-This reduces the final image size by approximately X%, resulting in:

-Faster ECS task startup times

-Reduced attack surface

-Lower network and storage overhead

-Containers run as a non-root user, following container hardening best practices.

-Only required runtime artifacts are included in the final image.

-Docker images are tagged using the Git commit SHA, ensuring immutable, traceable deployments.

-Infrastructure as Code (Terraform)

-Infrastructure is fully defined and managed using Terraform.

-A modular Terraform design is used, with separate modules for:

-VPC networking

-Application Load Balancer

-ACM certificates and Route 53 DNS

-ECS services

-IAM roles for ECS

-Terraform state is:

-Stored remotely in S3

-Protected with DynamoDB state locking

-The infrastructure is idempotent, allowing safe re-runs without unintended changes.

-Clean teardown is supported using terraform destroy, ensuring no orphaned resources.

-Network & Runtime Security

-ECS tasks run exclusively in private subnets and are never directly exposed to the internet.

-Inbound traffic is restricted to the Application Load Balancer.

-Security groups enforce explicit traffic flows between ALB and ECS tasks.

-TLS is handled at the ALB using ACM-managed certificates, avoiding certificate management inside containers.

-Outbound traffic from private subnets is controlled via a NAT Gateway.

-Centralised logging is enabled using CloudWatch Logs.

-Operational Best Practices
+**Operational Best Practices**

-Clear separation of build, deploy, and runtime responsibilities.
+- Clear separation of build, deploy, and runtime responsibilities.

-Defence-in-depth approach through:
+- Defence-in-depth approach through:

-Static analysis (CodeQL)
+  - Static analysis (CodeQL)

-Image vulnerability scanning (Trivy)
+  - Image vulnerability scanning (Trivy)

-Infrastructure policy checks (Checkov)
+  - Infrastructure policy checks (Checkov)

+- The infrastructure is idempotent, allowing safe re-runs without unintended changes.

-Deployments are reproducible, secure, and auditable.
+- Deployments are **reproducible, seccure, and auditable**

-The overall design aligns with AWS Well-Architected Framework principles.
+- The overall design aligns with AWS Well-Architected Framework principles.

 ---

----

-## 🏗 🔨Deployment Overview
+## Deployment Overview

 Below are screenshots of the full deployment from the very beginning.